 Submissions are now closed.

-The Society of Biological Psychiatry (SOBP) Teaching Award in Biological Psychiatry recognizes the need for educational excellence, innovation, scholarship and engagement in teaching biological psychiatry.
+The Society of Biological Psychiatry (SOBP) Educator Award in Biological Psychiatry recognizes the need for educational excellence, innovation, scholarship and engagement in teaching biological psychiatry.
 The stated purpose of the Society includes promotion of educational excellence in fields that investigate the nature, causes, mechanisms and treatments of disorders of thought, emotion or behavior.
 Thus, the advancement of teaching in biological psychiatry is critical to the Society’s mission.

-The Award recognizes and honors the efforts of outstanding teachers and their endeavors to promote and disseminate the understanding of biological psychiatry at the local, national or international levels.
+The Award recognizes and honors the efforts of outstanding educators and their endeavors to promote and disseminate the understanding of biological psychiatry at the local, national or international levels.
 Recipients receive complimentary registration, transportation and accommodations for the SOBP annual meeting and are recognized at the meeting.
 Recipients also will be invited to submit their presentation as a manuscript for peer-review by Academic Psychiatry.

 The Award is open to individuals at all career levels who demonstrate teaching excellence, innovation, scholarship and